chaimaa-kadaoui/4pv/README.md

 ### About "smart" mode

 For now, basic rules are applied:
-* For stocks: their value is constant throughout de days so we check if we are below the median or not
+* For stocks: their value is constant throughout the days so we check if we are below the median or not
 * For price: we check if the value is below the average minus the standard deviation
 * For reco: same as price but each segment is treated separately; an alert is active if one check fails for each one of the segments